 I was/am a pacifist anyway, but I especially hate political violence aimed at unprepared, innocent civilians, so I was angry and upset.
 But I was also scared for the way Americans would react, too.
 I was already into history then, and I knew how these things usual go: when people are afraid, they are irrational and sometimes very hateful.
 I was really worried about what would come after and whether any of it would be positive.

 I wrote a post yesterday about my current feelings on what the legacy of 9/11 should be.
 10 years later I’m still trying to find the best way to think about the day.posted over 3 years ago

 I remember waking up to my parents watching the TV—they literally never watch it, so I knew something must have happened.
 I didn’t really comprehend the magnitude of the event until the school faculty talked to us.
 I remember having a moment of silence in my 6th grade core class.posted over 3 years ago

 I was 6 or 7, and didn’t grasp what was happening at all.
-I saw it on the news and told my mom something to the effect of “there’s a building on fire” and she freaked out and called my aunt, but beyond that it’s hazy.posted about 3 years ago
+I saw it on the news and told my mom something to the effect of “there’s a building on fire” and she freaked out and called my aunt, but beyond that it’s hazy.posted over 3 years ago

-I was still around 7 or 8, so I thought that the footage of the planes crashing into the towers were just clips from a new TV show or something!posted over 2 years ago
+I was still around 7 or 8, so I thought that the footage of the planes crashing into the towers were just clips from a new TV show or something!posted almost 3 years ago